johnpuddephatt/hidinginplainsight/src/pages/help-grow-the-project.md

 • How about any photos of old Leeds cinemas?
 We'd love to include them, send via: [info@lostcinemas.co.uk](mailto:info@lostcinemas.co.uk)

 • Or do you have some extra info that you think we should include?
-Please get in touch via: [info@lostcinemas.co.uk](mailto:info@lostcinemas.co.uk).
+Please get in touch via: [info@lostcinemas.co.uk](mailto:info@lostcinemas.co.uk)

 ## Make a donation